RakshitaGarg745/Topsis-Assignment/Part-I-CLI/README.md

 3.Rank

 ### Validations Implemented
-1.Correct number of command-line arguments
+1.Correct number of command-line arguments.
-2.File not found handling
+2.File not found handling.
-3.Numeric validation for criteria columns
+3.Numeric validation for criteria columns.
-4.Equal number of weights, impacts, and criteria 5.Impacts must be either + or -
+4.Equal number of weights, impacts, and criteria.
+5.Impacts must be either + or -
-6.Weights and impacts must be comma-separated
+6.Weights and impacts must be comma-separated.